gravitational/teleport/docs/admin-guide.md

 ```

 The user will complete registration by visiting this URL, picking a password and
 configuring the 2nd factor authentication.
+If the credentials are correct, the auth
+server generates and signs a new certificate and the client stores this key and will use
+it for subsequent logins.
+The key will automatically expire after 22 hours after which
+the user will need to log back in with her credentials.
+In the future, Teleport will
-After that the account will become
-visible via `tctl`:
+support a configurable TTL of these temporary keys.
+Once authenticated, the account will become visible via `tctl`:

 ```bash
 > tctl users ls